 The Kyrgyz, a Muslim Turkic people, constitute more than half the population.
 The history of the Kyrgyz in what is now Kyrgyzstan dates at least to the 17th century.
 Kyrgyzstan, known under Russian and Soviet rule as Kirgiziya, was conquered by tsarist Russian forces in the 19th century.
 Formerly a constituent (union) republic of the U.S.S.R., Kyrgyzstan declared its independence on August 31, 1991.

-The Given Below Information Is Extracted from the Myanmar AIP
+The Given Below Information Is Extracted from the Kyrgyzstan AIP

 Flights in the airspace of the Kyrgyz Republic shall be operated in the presence of permission for a flight operation obtained as in accordance with GEN 1.2 section of the present AIP and in accordance with flight plans accepted by MC ATM of KR as set forth in present ENR 1.10 section.